 Play around with the stencils in the package and the variety of colored eggs to come up with your own unique combinations.
 You can get some amazing results from this method for making painted Easter eggs.

-I frequently see readers as questions about this project.
+I frequently see readers as questions about this painted Easter egg.
 Here are some of the questions I see most often.
 If you have a question and don’t see it answered down below, please leave it for me in the comments.

 There are several things you can do.
 Take a stencil design and repeat it around your egg.
 Combine stencils so that you have a variety of shapes.
 You could also use different color paint markers.
 Also, if you’re feeling brave and creative, you could freehand designs on your eggs.

-If you love these painted Easter eggs and want even more inspiration, check out the popular projects below!
+Did you love this painted Easter egg, and are now looking for more Easter crafts to make?
+Then check out the projects below!

 I love these!
 I’m going to feature them on Copy Cat Crafts on Friday!